 With the conventional guided surgery the sleeve doesn't allow to reach the drill with the irrigating solution, thus the risk of bone's overheating is high.

-With Toltac® precision milling surgery there is nothing between the handpiece's irrigator and the surgical drill, thus the irrigation, as desirable, is provided exactly in the same way as in the freehand surgery.
+With Toltac® System there is nothing between the handpiece's irrigator and the surgical drill, thus the irrigation, as desirable, is provided exactly in the same way as in the freehand surgery.

 soft tissue's management